puppetlabs/puppetlabs-stdlib/README.markdown

 Removes the record separator from the end of a string or an array of strings; for example, 'hello\n' becomes 'hello'.
 Requires a single string or array as an input. *Type*: rvalue.

+#### `clientcert_rand`

+Very similar to fqdn_rand, generates a random Integer number greater than or equal to 0 and less than MAX, combining the `$clientcert` fact and the value of SEED for repeatable randomness.
+This is useful for situations where the fqdn fact is not guaranteed to remain stable across Puppet runs. *Type*: rvalue.

 #### `chop`

 Returns a new string with the last character removed.
 If the string ends with '\r\n', both characters are removed.
 Applying `chop` to an empty string returns an empty string.
 If you want to merely remove record separators, then you should use the `chomp` function.
 Requires a string or an array of strings as input. *Type*: rvalue.